SankethBK/diaryvault/CONTRIBUTING.md

 $ flutter run
 ```

-### In case you're installing flutter from the flutter repo, run the following commands to down-grade your version:
+### In case you're installing flutter from the flutter repo, run the following commands to switch to the correct version:

 1. cd into the path where you cloned flutter to install it into your machine.
 2. Fetch all the tags from the flutter repo: